Djames-21/RTS-Labs-Exercise/README.md

 Exercise 2:
-To run ex2 after compiling, from the command line run: java ex2 _'String to ratate'_
+To run ex2 after compiling, from the command line run: java ex2 _'String to rotate'_

 Ex: using String "MyString" would be executed as java ex2 MyString